 The nose bridge is often rather innocuous in comparison for most spectacles.
 It rarely has decoration and is usually simple in shape.

-But the nose bridge is essential for the comfort and function of a pair of glasses.
+But the nose bridge type you choose is essential for the comfort and function of a pair of glasses.
 It can also be a defining element of the overall frame style.
 As form and function have changed over the past centuries, the shape of the nose bridge has as well.
 You can find dozens of bridges on the various styles of vintage glasses.
 These are some of the memorable glasses nose bridges – and a few more unique ones – over the decades.

 What Is the Bridge of Glasses?